mcbrumagin/micro-js-html/README.md

 - intended to play nice with micro-js (microservice api framework)
 - the base load time, from local (micro-js) server to first client dom render, is <50ms
 - see tests for examples
+- planned support for micro-js callService integration and context injection
+- planned support for micro-js logger; log/meter from client to server for extra visibility
 - need lots of other tag support (in active development)

 ## Basic Usage